grafana/loki/docs/sources/logql/functions.md

 {{ indent 4 .query }}
 ```

-The following will indent by 4 spaces each lines contained in `.query`.
+This indents each line contained in the `.query` by four (4) spaces.

 ## nindent